 Blackwater Falls State Park

 Blackwater Falls State Park – Another beautiful, amazing state park that is hardly heard of.
 The waterfall is easy to get to and see, and well worth the trip.
 FYI, the state park has no cell service, so if someone is meeting you there, make sure all communication is done prior.
+Also, don’t miss the Elakala Falls in this park.

 - Summerville Dam Site Army Corps Of Engineers GPS: 38.2175, -80.8901